tranx897/bootstrap-levels/app/views/instructions/frequently_used_components.md

 As you can see, the latter three include dynamic behavior and/or animations.
 This is awesome!
 One of the biggest benefits of Bootstrap is that it includes battle-tested JavaScript that produces these behaviors.

 All we need to do is pull in Bootstrap's pre-written JavaScript, in addition to its CSS.
-Add the following to your line to your `app/views/layouts/application.html.erb` file:
+Add the following to your line to your `app/views/layouts/application.html.erb` file (don't add it twice if you already see it there):

 ```html
 <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.3.1/dist/js/bootstrap.bundle.min.js"></script>